jccuevas/cpp-docs.es-es/docs/mfc/reference/delegate-and-interface-maps.md

 ##  <a name="make_delegate"></a>MAKE_DELEGATE

-Asocia un controlador de eventos a un control administrado.
+Adjunta un controlador de eventos a un control administrado.

 ### <a name="syntax"></a>Sintaxis